jamesshore/automatopia/readme.md

 To use this repository as a starting point for a personal project, follow the steps under "Building and Testing," below.
 For a team of developers using the continuous integration script, follow the steps under "Continuous Integration."
 For a team of developers using the Heroku deployment script, follow the steps under "Deploying to Heroku."

 Latest major changes:
-* 29 Jul 2014: Documented process for installing npm packages
+* 29 Jul 2014: Documented process for installing npm packages; replaced JSHint runner with simplebuild-jshint
 * 22 Dec 2013: Removed unneeded Karma plugins; cleaned up package.json; updated npm dependencies to latest versions
 * 24 Sept 2013: Upgraded to Karma 0.10 (also updated all other npm dependencies to latest versions)